-Rochester Boys and Girls Club celebrate 11th Annual Golf Tournament
+Rochester Boys and Girls Club celebrate 11th annual golf tournament

 “Actually we save lives because if these kids, who may come from broken homes, get a chance they can do terrific things but they’ve got to have a chance and that’s what we try to give them.”

-Insero says there were 96 people to register and he expects this year’s goal to be much more than the first.
+Insero says there were 96 people registered and he expects this year’s goal to be much more than the first.

 “So I’m hoping this year we’re going to make around $75,000 to $80,000.
 I think the first year we were at $25,000 or something.
 So we’ve really grown since we started.”